davidjosearaujo/e-des/README.md

 <div style="page-break-after: always;"></div>

-## Performance
+### Performance

 Overall, the E-DES, as it is implemented, is still far behind in performance when compared with DES implementations.

 Improving memory allocation in both Zig and Go can significantly enhance the overall performance of the encryption process.
 In Zig, it's advisable to consider manual memory management, allowing it to have more precise control over memory allocation and deallocation.
 While Zig provides strong memory safety guarantees, manual memory management can sometimes lead to better performance, especially in scenarios where it needs to minimize memory overhead and allocate memory more efficiently.
-By directly managing memory, it can avoid unnecessary overhead associated with automatic memory management and achieve better performance in terms of both speed and resource utilization.
+By directly managing memory, it can avoid the unnecessary overhead associated with automatic memory management and achieve better performance in terms of both speed and resource utilization.

 In Go, optimizing memory allocation for performance can be approached by minimizing the use of unnecessary memory allocations, particularly in encryption loops.
 Go's garbage collector can introduce non-deterministic delays, affecting the predictability and speed of the encryption process.
 Reusing memory buffers where possible and utilizing techniques like sync.Pool to recycle memory, reducing the frequency of memory allocation and deallocation.
 By reducing memory churn and ensuring efficient memory usage, the encryption process in Go can be optimized.
 Additionally, Go's runtime and profiling tools can be valuable for identifying memory allocation bottlenecks and optimizing the code further.

 Using more pointers instead of frequent memory allocations can lead to significant performance benefits.
 Pointers reduce memory overhead by eliminating the need for memory allocation structures, resulting in more efficient memory usage.
 They also improve data locality, which enhances cache utilization and speeds up memory access times.
 This is particularly true when it comes to the Zig implementation.

-### Limitations and shortcomings
+#### Limitations and shortcomings

 In the context of Zig, as previously mentioned, the adoption of manual memory allocation and the extensive use of pointers can bring about notable efficiency and performance improvements.
 However, this approach does carry the risk of introducing errors stemming from programmer oversight.
 This particular aspect becomes evident in Zig's performance testing, where the system falls short of meeting the prescribed parameters.
 Specifically, when attempting to execute 100,000 consecutive encryption and decryption operations, it triggers memory management errors.
 This occurrence is likely attributed to an aspect of the program's design that may not be optimally performance-oriented rather than an inherent limitation of the technology itself.